omry/omegaconf/docs/source/usage.rst

 Merging configurations
 ----------------------
-Merging configurations enables the use of logical components instead of a single config file for each variation of your task.
+Merging configurations enables the creation of reusable configuration files for each logical component instead of a single config file for each variation of your task.

 Machine learning experiment example: